Hakimi named in Morocco squad amid French rape case

 “There is the presumption of innocence until there is proof to the contrary, we and all Moroccans are backing him,“ Regragui told a press conference in Rabat.

+“He is unfazed and that’s important,“ he said.
+“We are all behind him and it would do him good to return to Morocco and feel that everyone supports him.”

-The match against Peru will be held on March 25 in Tangiers while the game against Peru is due for March 28 in Madrid.
+The match against Brazil will be held on March 25 in Tangiers while the game against Peru is due for March 28 in Madrid.

 “He is someone who is strong on and off the field,“ Regragui said, adding that he had spoken to Hakimi after the rape allegations surfaced.